Walz Taps National Guard For Flood Support In Northeastern MN

 ST. PAUL, Minn.
 (WCCO) – Gov. Tim Walz has authorized the national guard to provide flood support in northeastern Minnesota, a region which has seen successive amounts of rainfall and snow melt over the last few weeks.

-St. Louis and Koochiching county sheriffs requested the aid from Walz, who tapped the guard to provide logistical operational support with setting up flood protection.READ MORE: Ban On LGBTQ 'Conversion Therapy' Falls Short In Minnesota Senate
+St. Louis and Koochiching county sheriffs requested the aid from Walz, who tapped the guard to provide logistical operational support with setting up flood protection.READ MORE: Police: Body Found In Trunk Of Car In Mound, 2 Arrested

 “As severe weather pushes flooding beyond historic highs I’m incredibly grateful that the members of our National Guard have again raised their hands to help their neighbors,” said Walz.
 “I’ve seen firsthand the impact flooding is having on our farmers and communities, and we will ensure that our fellow Minnesotans continue to receive the support they need.”